appwrite/pink/CONTRIBUTING.md

 Submitting documentation updates, enhancements, designs, or bug fixes.
 Spelling or grammar fixes will be very much appreciated.

-### Helping Someone

-Searching for Appwrite on Discord, GitHub, or StackOverflow and helping someone else who needs help.
-You can also help by teaching others how to contribute to Appwrite's repo!

 ## Code of Conduct

-Help us keep Appwrite open and inclusive.
+Help us keep Pink Design open and inclusive.
 Please read and follow our [Code of Conduct](https://github.com/appwrite/.github/blob/main/CODE_OF_CONDUCT.md).